KashuvY/Sign-Language-Classification/README.md

 To use this model, follow these steps:

-1. **Open the Notebook**: Navigate and open the `execution.ipynb` file in this repository with a `tensorflow` kernel.
+1. **Open the Notebook**: Navigate and open the `execution.ipynb` file in this repository with the `tensorflow-2.7.0` kernel on HiPerGator.

-2. **Run the Cells**: Execute the cells in the notebook in order.
-These cells encompass the necessary code for model execution and result visualization.

-3. **Update File Paths**: It is essential to replace the default file paths in the notebook with the paths to your specific test data and test labels.
+2.  **Update File Paths**: It is essential to replace the default file paths in the notebook with the paths to your specific test data and test labels.
 Ensure these paths correctly point to your files.

     Example:
     ```python
     data_test_file_path = "path/to/your/test_data.npy"
     labels_test_file_path = "path/to/your/test_labels.npy"
     ```

+3. **Run the Cell**: Execute the cell in the notebook to run the test file.
+This cells encompass the necessary code for model execution and result visualization.

 4. **Review and Analyze**: Use the `accuracy`, and `predicted_labels` variables to evaluate the model against the test set.